11/6/2024

 Operator

-Again, if you would like to ask a question, please press star, then one.
-The next question is from Tim Mulroney from William Blair.
+Again, if you would like to ask a question, please press star then 1.
+The next question is from Tim Mulrooney from William Blair.
 Please go ahead.

 speaker

-Yeah, Kurt, Mark.
-Good morning.
+Yeah, Kurt, Mark, good morning.
 Thanks for taking my question.
 I just want to build off of the conversation you're having with Jasper there real quick on foreign currency.
-You know, I think before, in the second quarter, you're expecting a $65 million or so incremental headwind, correct me if I'm wrong, relative year original guidance for the second half of the year.
-So can you help me understand just exactly okay, what that incremental headwind was for the third quarter and now what you're expecting for the fourth quarter?
+You know, I think before, in the second quarter, you were expecting a $65 million or so incremental headwind, correct me if I'm wrong, relative to your original guidance for the second half of the year.
+So can you help me understand just exactly, okay, what that incremental headwind was in

 speaker